rancher-sandbox/docs.rancherdesktop.io/docs/faq.md

 **A:** This makes the Kubernetes configuration accessible in the displayed WSL distributions so that you can use commands such as `kubectl` to communicate with Kubernetes.

+#### **Q: Why do I not see my WSL distro under Rancher Desktop's WSL Integration page?**

+**A:** You are likely using a WSL 1 distro.
+Rancher Desktop supports only WSL 2 distros.
+You can convert your WSL 1 distro into a WSL 2 distro by running the command `wsl --set-version <distro-name> 2`.
+You can also run the command `wsl --set-default-version 2` to set all the future distributions you might install to use WSL 2.

 #### **Q: Where can I find detailed logs?**

 **A:** Click on the **Troubleshooting** tab, then click on **Show Logs**.